aiknow-public/hera-blueprint/README.md

 (Called by github action)

 - [run_workflow.sh](./run_workflow.sh)
-Script to run a workflow for debuggin, it can be started locally or via codespaces.
+Script to run a workflow for debugging, it can be started locally or via codespaces.
 Make sure to set the required environment variables.